JuliaIO/ArgTools.jl/README.md

 1. Functions and types for helping define flexible function APIs.
 2. Functions for helping to test APIs defined with above.

-While it's great to be able to define a flexibile API, if you're not sure that it works the way it's supposed to, what's the benefit.
-Since it's can be quite verbose to test such a combinatorial explosion of methods, `ArgTools` also provides tools to help testing all the ways your tools can be called to make sure everything is working as intented.
+While it's great to be able to define a flexible API, if you're not sure that it works the way it's supposed to, what's the benefit.
+Since it's can be quite verbose to test such a combinatorial explosion of methods, `ArgTools` also provides tools to help testing all the ways your tools can be called to make sure everything is working as intended.

 ### Argument Handling

-The API for helping defing flexible function signatures consists of two types and four helper functions: `ArgRead` and `ArgWrite`; `arg_read`, `arg_write`, `arg_isdir` and `arg_mkdir`.
+The API for helping defining flexible function signatures consists of two types and four helper functions: `ArgRead` and `ArgWrite`; `arg_read`, `arg_write`, `arg_isdir` and `arg_mkdir`.